-The Professional Golfers Association (PGA) of Australia (RTO No. 22044) is the peak body for professional golf in Australia.
+The Professional Golfers Association (PGA) is the peak body for professional golf in Australia.
 The PGA of Australia delivers education to professional golfers, and golfers studying to become a Full Vocational Member of the PGA of Australia.

-Successful graduates of the 10459NAT Diploma of Golf Management may be able to access Advanced Entry Pathways into the PGA Trainee Program.
-The Advanced Entry Pathway is available to graduates of 10459NAT Diploma of Golf Management, through face to face learning only.
+Successful graduates of the 10810NAT Diploma of Golf Management may be able to access Advanced Entry Pathways into the PGA Trainee Program.
+The Advanced Entry Pathway is available to graduates of 10810NAT Diploma of Golf Management, through face to face learning only.